 Context menu extension for the Dolphin file manager

-Checkout the official forum thread for discussions
+Check out the official forum thread for discussions

-and announcement of new features.
+and announcements of new features.

 Syncthing Tray integration.